-2019 marked an important milestone for extreme ultraviolet (EUV) lithography.
-In that year, the EUV patterning technology was for the first time deployed for the mass production of logic chips of the 7nm technology generation.
-Inserted to pattern the most critical layers of the chips’ back-end-of-line (BEOL), it enabled printing metal lines with pitches as tight as 36-40nm.
+2019 was an important milestone for extreme ultraviolet (EUV) lithography.
+For the first time, the EUV patterning technology was deployed for the mass production of logic chips of the 7nm technology generation.
+It was inserted to pattern the most critical layers of the chips’ back-end-of-line (BEOL).
+Thereby enabling printing metal lines with pitches as tight as 36-40nm.

-With an extremely short wavelength of 13.5nm, EUV lithography has been introduced to succeed 193nm (immersion) lithography – a transition that was dictated by the Rayleigh equation for resolution.
-According to this equation, the resolution of a lithography tool - and thus its ability to print features with a certain half pitch or critical dimension (CD) - can be improved by using light with smaller wavelength during wafer exposure.
-Moreover, the complex and expensive multiple-patterning requirements of 193nm – which involve splitting a chip pattern into two or more simpler masks – could be moved back again to single patterning EUV.
+With an extremely short wavelength of 13.5nm, EUV lithography has been introduced to succeed 193nm (immersion) lithography.
+This transition was dictated by the Rayleigh equation for resolution.
+According to this equation, the resolution of a lithography tool can be improved by using light with smaller wavelength during wafer exposure.
+By doing this, the tool's ability to print features with a certain half pitch or critical dimension (CD) also gets better.

 At the same time, multiple-patterning EUV lithography options are being explored to advance EUV to the next nodes.
-While these ‘tricks’ offer more relaxed pitches, they also come with a downside: an increased number of processing steps, adding to the cost, complexity and processing time of the patterning step.
+These ‘tricks’ offer more relaxed pitches.
+But they also come with a downside: an increased number of processing steps.
+These add to the cost, complexity and processing time of the patterning step.

 An ambitious timeline...

-Prior to the availability of the first high-NA tool, dedicated lab equipment and current-generation EUV lithography tools and materials are being pushed to their extreme limits to prepare and de-risk the new high-NA EUV lithography technology as much as possible.
+Prior to the availability of the first high-NA tool, dedicated lab equipment and current-generation EUV lithography tools and materials are being pushed to their extreme limits.
+This is necessary to prepare and de-risk the new high-NA EUV lithography technology as much as possible.

-Addressing process and metrology needs: a joint effort
+Addressing high-NA EUVL process and metrology needs: a joint effort

 The reduced resist thickness requirements bring new needs for the high-NA EUV processes, including patterning transfer.
-Screening (new) resists, optimizing hard masks and selectivity of etch processes, and assessing the patterning limits when going to ultrathin resists is a major role for imec, in collaboration with its material suppliers.
+There's a major role for imec, in collaboration with its material suppliers.
+They will need to screen (new) resists, optimize hard masks and select etch processes, and assess the patterning limits when going to ultrathin resists.

-Below, we present a grasp of some recent insights in both patterning and metrology.
+Below, we present some recent insights in both patterning and metrology.

 Assessing the limits of pattern transfer

-In anticipation of the first high-NA EUV prototyping system, imec uses the currently most advanced 0.33NA EUV lithography system, the NXE:3400B to predict the performance of thinner resists – for both lines/spaces and contact holes.
-Earlier, imec and ASML were able to print the smallest pitch possible with this NXE:3400B scanner (i.e., 24nm pitch lines/spaces and 28nm pitch contact holes), allowing for the early material development required for the high-NA EUV lithography scanners.
+Imec uses the NXE:3400B to predict the performance of thinner resists – for both lines/spaces and contact holes.
+This is currently most advanced 0.33NA EUV lithography system, in anticipation of the first high-NA EUV prototyping system.
+Imec and ASML were able to print the smallest pitch possible with this scanner: 24nm pitch lines/spaces and 28nm pitch contact holes.
+This allows for the early material development required for the high-NA EUV lithography scanners.

 High-NA EUVL: an opportunity for metrology